CedricPoint/ox_cayobar/README.md

 All is in client/main.lua

-Boss Configuration :
+Boss Configuration : Ligne 65

-Bar config :
+Bar config : Ligne 91 / Ligne 111

 I hope you enjoy the project !